tinne26/ggfnt/specification.md

 If any of the fields is proven to be incorrect during parsing (ascent, extra ascent, etc.), parsing should immediately return an error.
 That being said, not all verifications are cheap, so font parsers might offer options or additional methods to check the correctness of the font with different degrees of strictness.

+TODO: are we sure any error should be reported?
+If we do glyph animations, in some cases we might break some rules, and it's not so clear that the parser should complain about it.
+Having explicit exceptions doesn't sound super clean, but might be better than nothing..?

 ### Glyphs data

 ```Golang